Cowboy Graves: Cowboy Graves

 Cowboy Graves follows Arturo Belano, a teenager and aspiring poet and the alter ego of Bolaño.
 It begins with Arturo, his mother, and his younger sister waiting for a plane ride to Mexico after they are prevented from getting on the flight.
 While waiting for the next flight at his mother's friend's house, he reminisces about his mother, their housekeeper Celestina, and his mostly absent Mexican father.
 Once in Mexico Arturo spends most of his time browsing bookstores and watching movies, but spends his mornings with a man he calls "the Grub", who originated from Sonora, the state of Arturo's grandfather.
 Arturo cares for the man when he becomes ill and learns about his hometown, after which the Grub gives Arturo a bone-handled knife and disappears.

 After being expelled from high school Arturo spends some time working in Sonora before returning to Mexico City, where he announces to his family that he will return to Chile to join the revolution.
 On the ship to Valparaiso Arturo befriends a cabaret star, Dora Montes, who is travelling with her sister and whom he also finds in bed with his cabinmate, Johnny Paredes.
 He also describes an unfinished sci-fi story to a Spanish Jesuit and overhears two men in the adjoining room discuss a murder that one had committed.
-Arturo makes love to Dora twice, the second time with Johnny accompanying.
+Arturo has sex with Dora twice, the second time with Johnny accompanying.

 Once in Santiago, Arturo joins up with a group of the Chilean left after hearing of a military coup.
 He refuses to volunteer for an espionage mission, as he is unfamiliar with the city.
 The cell's leader, Pancho, orders the group to guard the streets and respond back with a set of responses to his password, which Arturo forgets.
 When Pancho later approaches him to gain information, Arturo is unable to give the required response and instead tells him directly that there has been no movement on the street for hours.